getlogbook/logbook/docs/features.rst

 -   Logbook was designed to be fast and with modern Python features in mind.
     For example, it uses context managers to handle the stack of handlers as well as new-style string formatting for all of the core log calls.
+-   Builtin support for ZeroMQ and other means to distribute log messages between heavily distributed systems and multiple processes.
 -   The Logbook system does not depend on log levels.
 In fact, custom log levels are not supported, instead we strongly recommend using logging subclasses or log processors that inject tagged information into the log